sidglas/lift/README.md

+# Lifting State Up
+## Convertion of reactjs.org sample from class to function/hook way

+Implementation of the same code of [React Docs] (https://reactjs.org/docs/lifting-state-up.html#gatsby-focus-wrapper) using functions and hooks, rather than Classes.

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App] (https://github.com/facebook/create-react-app).

 ## Available Scripts